Bhargav230m/ArrowTextClassifier/README.md

 ## Getting Started

 This package provides tools for text classification tasks.
 You can explore and customize it according to your requirements.
 Refer to the documentation for detailed usage instructions.
+We have also made our own colab [notebook](https://colab.research.google.com/drive/1fGDLICkctfdpTgLoh_Bouv-NY-q-kdlQ?usp=sharing) to help you train a custom offensive language classifier using this.

 ## License